Oldcastle Celebrates 45 Years of Live Theatre

 The Consul, the Tramp & America’s Sweetheart~ World Premiere!

 Closes – Sept.
 18

-“The Consul, the Tramp and America’s Sweetheart” has already won the Julie Harris Playwriting Award and First prize at the Dayton Playhouse Futurefest.
+“The Consul, the Tramp and America’s Sweetheart” won first place in the 2015 Dayton Playhouse FutureFest and the 2015 Julie Harris Playwright Award Competition from the Beverly Hills Theatre Guild.
+It was developed at New Jersey Rep, Luna Stage, and the Historic Elitch Gardens Theatre in Denver.
 Oldcastle Theatre has twice presented premieres of plays by Baltimore playwright John Morogiello.
 “Engaging Shaw” has been produced around the world and “Playdate” which Oldcastle premiered in 2014 is now being produced by regional theatres around the U.S.

 The Consul, the Tramp & America’s Sweetheart’s story, concerns Charles Chaplin’s film masterpiece, The Great Dictator and Germany’s attempts to prevent the movie from being made.
 The cast includes silent screen star, Mary Pickford, who became head of the studio she formed with Chaplin and Douglas Fairbanks, United Artists.
 The play contains some classic comedic pieces from Chaplin’s films and also concerns a young woman trying to make her way up the administrative ladder in Hollywood; as well as the Nazi Consul to the United States.

 “This new play is funny, clever, has an interesting take on history, is play about women fighting to receive equal status and a test of commercial needs versus artistic freedom.”~Eric Peterson, Producing Artistic Director, Oldcastle Theatre Company

 by Arthur Miller

 Opens – Oct.
 7